NTTCom-MS/eyp-systemd/README.md

 }
 ```

-This is going to create the following overrrite file:
+This is going to create the following overrride file:

 ```bash
 # cat /etc/systemd/system/ceph-disk@.service.d/override.conf: